Humber armoured car: Service history

 The vehicle was used in the North African Campaign from late 1941 by the 11th Hussars and other units.
+As the German campaign went on, the Afrika Korps made a wide use of whatever equipment they could capture from the British, including the Humber: these vehicles received German markings for identification.
 It was also widely used in the European theatre by reconnaissance regiments of British and Canadian infantry divisions.
 A few vehicles were used for patrol duty along the Iran supply route.
 A British Indian Army armoured car regiment, partly equipped with Humbers, served in the reconquest of Burma.
 Portugal received a number of Humber vehicles in 1943, most of them going to the Army, but with 20 going to the National Republican Guard.
 After the Second World War, the Humber was employed by Egypt in 1948–49 as well as by Burma, Ceylon, Cyprus, Denmark, India, Mexico and the Netherlands.

 The Humber armoured car was used in Burma Campaign by the 16th Light Cavalry, an Indian armoured car regiment, which formed part of Fourteenth Army troops.

 After Independence, an Indian Army regiment, 63rd Cavalry, was raised with Humber Mk IV armoured cars as one of its squadrons which was later hived off as an independent reconnaissance squadron and the integral squadron re-raised, the second time with Daimlers.
-The Humbers and Daimlers of the Indian Army formed the mounts of the President's Bodyguard and were deployed in the defense of Chushul at heights above 14,000 ft during the 1962 Indo-China War.
+During the partition of India, some were given to Pakistan Army because of the division of assets and were grouped with Stuart Tanks in the Light Armoured Regiments of the Pakistan Armoured Corps.
+The Humbers and Daimlers of the Indian Army formed the mounts of the President's Bodyguard and were deployed in the defence of Chushul at heights above 14,000 ft during the 1962 Indo-China War.
 The Humber was used against the Indian Army in 1948 by the 2nd and 4th Hyderabad Lancers, armoured car cavalry units of the Hyderabad State Forces, during Operation Polo.

 Humber armoured cars were employed during the Indian invasion of Goa in December 1961.
 These vehicles equipped the four reconnaissance squadrons of the Portuguese garrison in Goa.
 The Portuguese Humbers engaged the invading Indian forces in the brief fights that occurred in the border villages of Doromagogo, Malinguém and Polem, and in the break through the Indian troops surrounding the Portuguese forces in Mapusa.

 Survivors

 Several static and operational cars are distributed through North America and Europe.
 The Tank Museum, Bovington, England has an original and sole survivor Guy Wheeled Tank on display and a Humber Mk II not currently on display.
 A Mk IV is on display at the Australian Armour and Artillery Museum in Cairns, Australia.
-A Portuguese car is on display at the Museu do Combatente in Belém.
+Two Portuguese cars are on display, one at the Museu do Combatente in Lisbon and the other at the Military Museum of Elvas.

+A fully restored original Humber Mk IV is in the USA.
+It is being used for living history displays and reenactments.
+It saw service in the British and Portuguese militaries.
+Seeing service in the Carnation Revolution.